-A broad definition of Heart Disease would be "any condition that effects the structure or function of the heart".
-There are different types of heart disease some of which are congenital and others caused by medical conditions or lifestyle risks.
+A broad definition of heart disease would be "any condition that affects the structure or function of the heart."3 There are different types of heart disease.
+Some of which are congenital, and others are caused by medical conditions or lifestyle risks.

-Heart Disease can be preventable by following heart-healthy steps and following your doctor's advice.
+Heart disease can be preventable by following heart-healthy steps and your doctor's advice.

-According to the Centers for Disease Control and Prevention (CDC) (FastStats - Heart Disease, 2019) , 4.6% of adults were diagnosed with coronary heart disease, which lead to over 650,000 deaths in 2019.
-Heart Disease accounted for 6.9% of physician office visits and 7.2% of emergency room visits.
+According to the Centers for Disease Control and Prevention, 4.6% of adults were diagnosed with coronary heart disease, which led to over 650,000 deaths in 2019: heart disease accounted for 6.9% of physician office visits and 7.2% of emergency room visits.4

-On average, Mount Sinai performs approximately 4,000 cardiac related inpatient procedures per year.
+On average, Mount Sinai performs approximately 4,000 cardiac-related inpatient procedures per year.